 RA: As far as I know, there still really isn’t a gallery scene in Japan like the one in the West.
 Where were you able to see the works of these photographers?

 fb: The structure of the Japanese photography scene is completely different from what we are used to in the West.
 In Europe and in the USA, artists’ careers begin with gallery exhibitions, as a rule, and later progress to shows in museums, accompanied or followed by the first books on their work brought out by public institutions or private publishing companies.
 In Japan, on the other hand, the photographers first have a publicist or even produce the publications themselves.
 Another important step is for them to win one of the awards for young photographers.
 An exhibition at a recognized gallery, or even at a museum, often only comes after that.
 Yet, despite this fact, there are still countless photography exhibitions in Japan.
 I recently did some research and found out that on a single day in Tôkyô, exhibitions by roughly one hundred Japanese photographers were taking place.
-Many of these were, however, in what are known as “rental galleries”, spaces the artists rent for the equivalent of € 2,000 to € 3,000 per week in order to show their work.
-The one or the other of the Japanese photographers, with whom I had become acquainted, would always take me along to an exhibition opening or some similar event back then, because at that time absolutely no information on these exhibitions was available in English.
+Many of these were, however, in what is known as “rental galleries”, spaces the artists rent for the equivalent of € 2,000 to € 3,000 per week in order to show their work.
+The one or the other of the Japanese photographers, with whom I had become acquainted, would always take me along to an exhibition opening or some similar event back then because at that time absolutely no information on these exhibitions was available in English.
 It was only possible for foreigners to get to know the artists and their work, if another Japanese photographer provided you with the information or took you along with them.

 RA: When and how did you first become acquainted with Suda’s work?